ocaml/opam/doc/pages/Manual.md

 * <a id="repofield-announce">`announce: [ <string> { <filter> } ... ]`</a>:
   Messages that will be printed to the user on initialisation or update of this repository, with optional conditions.
+* <a id="repofield-stamp">`stamp: <string>`</a>:
+  A string referring to the commit hash or timestamp of the current state of the repository.
+For example if the repository source originally comes from a git repository but is distributed through a http endpoint, that http server could distribute a `repo` file, whose `stamp` field could refer to the commit hash linked to the current state of the repository delivered in tar.gz format.

 #### opamrc